pop-team/pop-java/docs/tfc/advanced_example.rst

 Tracked information
 ~~~~~~~~~~~~~~~~~~~

-We generally track three things the user did:
+We generally track three things done by the user:
-	- the method he used
+	- the methods he used;
-	- how many times did he call said method
+	- the number of times he called each method;
+	- the duration of the method execution (usage);
+	- the size of the method input data;
-	- how long did the method execute for
+	- the size of the method output data.

-With those information an owner of an object should be able to gather enough information to fill an invoice.
+With those information, the owner of an object can gather enough information e.g. to fill in an invoice.